gqmaguirejr/Canvas-tools/README.md

 In this case len unique_users says how many unique users there were.

+### Note
-Note that the numbers are limited to the accounts the person running the program can access.
+The numbers are limited to the accounts the person running the program can access.

 ### Example
 ```bash